Get Started on Your Graduate Degree Online Today!

 Program Structure

 The Master of Arts in Special Education (MATX) is an alternate route licensure program of study that consists of 33 semester hours of graduate-level coursework and is designed for a person seeking a career as a special education teacher.
-In addition to the criteria for admission, MATX candidates must pass the Praxis CORE OR have an ACT Composite score of 21 OR higher or a 3.0 GPA on their last 60 hours of course work AND pass the Praxis II Specialty Area Test required for special education licensure by the Mississippi Department of Education and pass a certified background check.
+MATX candidates must pass the Praxis CORE OR have an ACT Composite score of 21 OR higher or a 3.0 GPA on their last 60 hours of course work AND pass the Praxis II Specialty Area Test required for special education licensure by the Mississippi Department of Education and pass a certified background check.

 Course Number Course Title Hours